 - Fresh coriander or parsley, roughly chopped to serve (optional)

 - Place the chicken in a large bowl.
-Add the olive oil, dried herbs, sweet paprika, onion powder, smoked paprika, pepper and salt.
+Add the olive oil, dried herbs of choice, paprika, onion powder, smoked paprika, pepper and salt.
 Use your hands to evenly coat the chicken in the marinade.

-- In an oven-safe, heavy-based casserole pot, sear the chicken on medium heat for 3-5 minutes until it is golden and crispy on the outside, set aside.
+- In an oven-safe, heavy-based skillet, sear the chicken on medium heat for 3-5 minutes until it is golden and crispy on the outside.
+Set aside.

-- To the same pan, add the onion and garlic (is your pan really sticky?
-See note 1).
-Cook 1-2 minutes until soft.
+- To the same pan, add the onion and garlic (if your pan is sticky, see note 2).
+Cook for 1-2 minutes until softened.
 Add the tomato paste and rice.
 Stir to combine.
 Add the chicken stock.

-- Remove the lid, cook in the oven for a further 10 minutes.
+- Remove the lid, and cook in the oven for a further 10 minutes.

-Note 1 – If there is caramelised residue and oil in the pan after searing the chicken, you can leave it in the pan (it’s extra flavour!) otherwise if you prefer, use paper towel to drain the oil and wipe the pan clean.
+Note 2 – If there is caramelised residue and oil in the pan after searing the chicken, leave it in the pan (it’s extra flavour).
+Otherwise, use a paper towel to drain the oil and wipe the pan clean if preferred.
 If the pan is too sticky to continue cooking the onion, while on high heat, add 1/4 cup of water to the pan and use a spoon to help scrape up all the crispy bits.
 Continue cooking as per the recipe.

 MAKE AHEAD AND LEFTOVERS – Refrigerate for up to 3 days.
 Reheat in the microwave.
 Not suitable to freeze.